kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 `spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the MongoDB docker image.
 To know about supported environment variables, please visit [here](https://hub.docker.com/r/_/mongo/).

 Note that, KubeDB does not allow `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environment variables to set in `spec.podTemplate.spec.env`.
-If you want to use custom superuser and password, please use `spec.databaseSecret` instead described earlier.
+If you want to use custom superuser and password, please use `spec.authSecret` instead described earlier.

 If you try to set `MONGO_INITDB_ROOT_USERNAME` or `MONGO_INITDB_ROOT_PASSWORD` environment variable in MongoDB crd, Kubed operator will reject the request with following error,